stol/frontal/README.md

 Your frontend application logic is handled server side.

+### Examples

+Clone this repository, then navigate to /frontal/web/

 ### Basic use

 The following link should work without JS.
 But with frontal.js and the appropriate server response, ajax magic should happend !